Moroccan literature: Almohad period

 An 1183 manuscript of Ibn Tumart's E'az Ma Yutlab written in a Maghrebi script.

 Under the Almohad dynasty (1147–1269) Morocco experienced another period of prosperity and learning.
 The Imam Ibn Tumart, founding leader of the Almohad movement, authored a book entitled E'az Ma Yutlab (أعز ما يُطلب The Most Noble Calling).

-The Almohad rulers built the Marrakech Koutoubia Mosque, which accommodated no fewer than 25,000 people, but was also famed for its books, manuscripts, libraries and book shops, which gave it its name.
-The Almohad sultan Abu Yaqub Yusuf had a great love for collecting books.^{[pages needed]} He founded a great private library, which was eventually moved to the kasbah of Marrakech and turned into a public library.
+The Almohad rulers built the Koutoubia Mosque in Marrakesh, which accommodated no fewer than 25,000 people, but was also famed for its books, manuscripts, libraries and book shops, which gave it its name.
+The Almoha] sultan Abu Yaqub Yusuf had a great love for collecting books.^{[pages needed]} He founded a great private library, which was eventually moved to the kasbah of Marrakesh and turned into a public library.
 Under the Almohads, the sovereigns encouraged the construction of schools and sponsored scholars of every sort.
 Ibn Rushd (Averroes), Ibn Tufail, Ibn al-Abbar, Ibn Amira and many more poets, philosophers and scholars found sanctuary and served the Almohad rulers.
 The female poet Hafsa bint al-Hajj al-Rukuniyya settled in at the Almohad court in Marrakesh and taught the sultan's family.

 Mohamed Jabroun argued that it was under the Almohads that madrasas first appeared in Morocco, starting under the reign of Abd al-Mu'min, in order to train those who would take roles in the empire's leadership and administration.

 In this period, Ibn Arabi established himself in Fes and studied under Mohammed ibn Qasim al-Tamimi, author of An-Najm al-Mushriqa.
 Abu Ishaq Ibrahim al-Kanemi, an Afro-Arab poet from Kanem, wrote panegyric qasidas in praise of Caliph Yaqub al-Mansur.